 GRAND RIVER & MARCO C 0.13% A/V LIVE

-"It is estimated that humans have lived only 0.13% of the history of life on earth.".
+"It is estimated that humans have lived only 0.13% of the history of life on earth."

 Grand River and Marco C present an audio-visual performance where natural and synthetic realms coexist harmoniously.

 The collaborative project was born by the desire to examine the complexities of the relationship between man and nature, especially in light of rising environmental questions.
 It is estimated that humans have lived only 0.13% of the history of life on earth.
-Since its settlement our species and nature have been interacting continuously, with both positive and negative results.
+Since its settlement, our species and nature have been interacting continuously, with both positive and negative results.
 Nevertheless, the systems our societies are built on, became very complex, thus their impact on the environment can be unexpected - or the opposite of what is expected.

-The audio visual expression of the work aims at creating a sensory experience of what a balanced and modern relationship between nature and human artifice might feel like.
-The abstract elements and their primarily surreal appearance tend to generate the notion of a separate experience made by auditory and visual elements that do not obey to the laws of physics.
-These components often exhibit behaviors that will seem utopian or hallucinatory such as metamorphosis, merging and expanding and they resemble a biological processes of a microscopic and cosmic scale.
+The audiovisual expression of the work aims at creating a sensory experience of what a balanced and modern relationship between nature and human artifice might feel like.
+The abstract elements and their primarily surreal appearance tend to generate the notion of a separate experience made by auditory and visual elements that do not obey the laws of physics.
+These components often exhibit behaviors that will seem utopian or hallucinatory such as metamorphosis, merging, and expanding and they resemble biological processes of a microscopic and cosmic scale.
 Striking a balance between eye and ear, between the changing perception of temporality and density by the two senses was the most crucial aspect of the work.
 Temporal contrasts, structural changes, layers of abstraction, and density modulations are some of the areas that have been addressed differently.

-The convergence of analogue instruments and laptops for the performance reflects the modern type of human computer interaction in which the relationship between performer and software is similar to that between performer and musical instrument - resembling also the interaction between organic and synthetic.
+The convergence of analog instruments and laptops for the performance reflects the modern type of human computer interaction in which the relationship between performer and software is similar to that between performer and musical instrument - resembling also the interaction between organic and synthetic.

 Aimée Portioli, also known as Grand River, is a Dutch-Italian composer, poly-instrumentalist, and producer based in Berlin.
 While mainly connected to the fields of electronic music and sound design, her compositions transcend these genres.
 Her work is known equally for her film scores as for her experimental and ambient projects.
 Influenced by classical minimal music Grand River’s work integrates a large variety of sound structures and symphonic calculations, often blurring the lines between traditional composition and research-based modernism.
 Aimee runs her own audio agency TapTempo Studio, and the experimental music label One Instrument.